Indigenous Student Program

 Each year, Christ Church staff and selected Year 11 students are invited to attend Garnduwa’s annual Indigenous Youth Leadership Camps.
 The camps bring boys together from the East and West Kimberley regions seen as future role models within their communities.
 The goal is to develop leadership among the Indigenous boys and make them aware of the pathways available.
 The camps also provide Christ Church students with invaluable insights into life in the Kimberley and traditional Aboriginal culture and activities.
 These experiences and relationships are then used to help new Indigenous students adjust to life at school in Perth.

 On arrival at Christ Church, boys are welcomed into the Walters Residential Community by the Indigenous Student Program Co-ordinator Michael Ralph, whose role is to mentor the boys and to assist them in making their transition and integration into the Christ Church community a smooth and positive one.
 He then guides the boys towards the educational opportunities on offer and supports them in a number of ways.
 These include additional academic support; organising flights; scholarship support and funding application assistance; developing pathways and acting as a liaison between the boys, elders, their families and school staff.
-Mr Ralph play a central role in the scholarship application process and in developing greater cultural awareness and professional development opportunities for staff.
+Mr Ralph plays a central role in the scholarship application process and in developing greater cultural awareness and professional development opportunities for staff.

 If you are interested in providing financial support for this vital scholarship program, please contact Director of Philanthropy Carolyn Turner on 9442 1542.
 The Christ Church Grammar School Indigenous Scholarship Fund is tax-deductible and provides direct support to an Indigenous student.

 For further information about the program, please contact Samuel Wallace on 9442 1550 or at firstname.lastname@example.org